realmagicgreen/magicgreen11ty/src/pages/about-us.md

 ---
-layout: post
-name: About us
+title: About us
 subtitle: Working towards a necessary future.
 category: about
 description: We are a network of communication professionals, with a solid experience producing communication tools, who feel the need to make something meaningful and necessary.
 We'd like to give a contribution to push the world towards the right direction.
 Help us spread the word.
 image: /assets/p/posts/about/about-us/about-us.jpg
 many_pictures: # 'true' or empty
 publish: # use 'notyet' to print 'coming soon'
+tag:
+  - page
-tag: # new or other...
+  - about-us # new or other...
 featured: # use 'true' to have it displayed in home
 ---
 >"**Nothing is as powerful as an idea whose time has come.**" _Victor Hugo_